988: Reimagining Crisis Response

 Calls to 988 should be answered by 24/7 local crisis call centers.
 Staff should be trained to respond to a wide range of behavioral health crises and be able to connect callers to a wide range of local behavioral health crisis services.

 Mobile crisis teams should be available for people who need more support than can be offered on the phone.
 Staff should include mental health professionals, including certified peers, and be able to de-escalate crises and connect individuals to services.
 Mobile crisis teams should collaborate closely with law enforcement, but only include police as co-responders in high-risk situations.

 Programs that provide short-term observation and stabilization, preferably in “living-room settings” should be available for those who need more assistance.
 These programs should accept all police referrals with quick turnaround times.
 They should be trauma informed and be able to provide “warm hand-offs” to follow up care.

-NAMI NJ is actively supporting S311/A2036, which would establish a statewide behavioral health crisis system of care.
-The bill would coordinate crisis services around the 988 Hotline and require the Department of Human Services to contract with call centers to provide 24/7 service with links to mobile crisis teams, psychiatric stabilization, and follow-up services.
+Thanks to the support of NAMI NJ advocates, S311/A2036 became law on June 30, 2022.
+Establishing a statewide behavioral health crisis system of care, the law coordinates crisis services around the 988 Hotline and requires the Department of Human Services to contract with call centers to provide 24/7 service with links to mobile crisis teams, psychiatric stabilization, and follow-up services.

 1. Your voice can make a big difference.
-Email your state legislators and ask them to support S311/A2036:
+Email your Congressional representatives and ask them to support the bipartisan 988 Implementation Act

 2. Share your story directly with your legislators.
 Reach out to Advocacy Engagement Manager Matt Camarda ([email protected]) for help setting up an appointment.